signalogic/SigSRF_SDK/mediaTest_readme.md

  - further improvements in RTP media type auto-detection
  - packet filter and search APIs in pktlib

-Bug fixes:
+Bug fixes

   - fix bug in mediaTest NO_DATA frame handling
   - fix problem in packet gap/pause handling where short, successive gaps were not handled correctly

+1Q-2Q 2023

-1Q-2Q 2023 - Improvements over a wide range of areas, including:
+Improvements over a wide range of areas, including

  - mixed SIP and RTP stream handling
  - HI2 and HI3 decode